Rental System Enhancement

 The design goal was structural clarity

-Instead of redesigning isolated touchpoints, I reframed the challenge as a service system reconstruction.
+After deep interviews with stakeholders, instead of redesigning isolated touchpoints, I reframed the challenge as a service system reconstruction.
+The goal was structural clarity:

 •Designing a unified intake layer